Mrt134/Experimental/1.0luminadocumentation/_build/html/_sources/luminaplugins.txt

 :numref:`Figure %s: Terminal <luminamenuplugin8>`

-Start the default system terminal.
+A shortcut to the default system terminal.

 .. _Window List: